missmatsuko/JavaScript30/23 - Speech Synthesis/README.md

 ## Things I learned:
 - There's native speech synthesis functionality in browsers, and it's supported by most modern browsers.
-- How to use the speech synthesis API
+- How to use the `SpeechSynthesis` API
 - That foreign voices will still read English, with an accent.
 I expected it to just be really buggy/bad.